thingsboard/thingsboard.github.io/docs/reference/plugins/kafka.md

 You should see **'73.4'** message in appropriate Kafka topic once you'll post this message.

-Here is an example of a command that publish single telemetry message to locally installed Thingsboard:
+Here is an example of a command that publish single telemetry message to locally installed ThingsBoard:

 ```bash
 mosquitto_pub -d -h "localhost" -p 1883 -t "v1/devices/me/telemetry" -u "$ACCESS_TOKEN" -m '{"temp":73.4}'